Tikitikitikidesuka/GeneticArtist/README.md

                    --output <Ouptut Image>
 ```

+To get a detailed output of what the program is doing add `--verbose` to the parameters.

 To hide the preview window add `--nogui` to the parameters.
-In case you do want it, remember to press ESC when the program finishes to close it.
+In case you do want it, remember to press ESC to close it when the program is done.

-To get a detailed output of what the program is doing add `--verbose` to the parameters.
+> **Note**
+>

-> :gear: **The GUI is still a prototype and will be changed shortly**
+> The GUI is still a prototype and will be changed shortly

 ## Try it Out!